Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <aside class="notice">
-Please be aware that not every property is filled for every document type (e.g. some ID MRZ do not contain a sex information)
+Please be aware that not every property is filled for every document type (e.g. some ID MRZ do not contain a sex information).
+<p></p>
+Be also aware, that the names may not be printed completely as the machine readable zone has a limited amount of characters.
 </aside>

 ### Android